What exactly happens behind the scenes when you create an object with new?

 Hey, but where is this constructor

 then?
-Well, what actually happens underwater: when the compiler translates a class that has no constructor, it implicitly creates a supersimple one, this is called a default constructor
+Well, what actually happens behind the scenes: when the compiler translates a class that has no constructor, it implicitly creates a very simple one, called a default constructor

 .
 The compiler pretends that it says this: